PX4/PX4-user_guide/en/computer_vision/visual_inertial_odometry.md

   PX4 will stop streaming the `ODOMETRY` message back.

 If those steps are consistent, you can try your first flight:
-1. Put the vehicle on the ground and start streaming MoCap feedback (as above).
+1. Put the vehicle on the ground and start streaming `ODOMETRY` feedback (as above).
    Lower your throttle stick and arm the motors.

    At this point, with the left stick at the lowest position, switch to position control.